 During an aura blood supply to areas of the brain are interrupted.
 Depending on which part of the brain is not getting enough blood determines what symptoms are experienced.
 This accounts for the wide and varied range of symptoms.
 It also accounts for variances that may be experienced within the same individual on different occasions.

 In those who experience migraine with aura where the cells have experienced dangerously low blood supply due to a migraine aura, the result may lead to the permanent damage or death of certain cells within the brain.
-In my opinion, I suspect those with severe and frequent migraine with aura attacks who complain of permanent aura symptoms have experienced this.
-Note: this is not an area I could find any research studies on, this is simply a theory which I would love you’re input or reference to any studies on the subject.
+In the author's opinion, I suspect those with severe and frequent migraine with aura attacks who complain of permanent aura symptoms have experienced this phenomenon.
+Caution: this is not an area I could find any research studies on, this is simply a theory which I would appreciate you’re input or reference to any studies on the subject.

 The Most Dangerous Aspect Of Migraine Is Aura